redPanda-project/redPandaj1.0/README.md

 We are searching for people who are interested in this project and wants to contribute to.
 We also need to test the network.
 So, you can help us by setting up a node (which will update automatically) and set up a portforward if possible.
 RedPanda already supports ipv6 addresses.
 The default port is 59558 (TCP).

+We also need more bootstrap nodes via DNS or fixed IP address.
+Please write an email to redPandaProject@protonmail.com if you have a node which is online most of the time and is reachable via a fixed IP address or DNS entry.

 The System
 =========